 Remember Blockbuster?
 It’s well known that the retail giant’s CEO, John Antioco, laughed the Netflix founder out of the room when proposing a partnership for the new wave of movie rental growth.
-The lesser-known story is when that same Blockbuster CEO realized that Blockbuster needed to shift, he proposed a plan to compete with rising stars, Netflix and Redbox, that included doing away with late fees and setting up the Blockbuster Online platform, which would cost Blockbuster a total of $400 million, eating into the company’s previous profitability.
+The lesser-known story is when that same Blockbuster CEO realized that Blockbuster needed to shift, he proposed a plan to compete with rising stars Netflix and Redbox that included doing away with late fees and setting up the Blockbuster Online platform, which would cost Blockbuster a total of $400 million, eating into the company’s previous profitability.

-If Antioco would have remained CEO of Blockbuster and his plan for online growth had been followed, would Blockbuster still be in business?
+If Antioco had remained CEO of Blockbuster and his plan for online growth had been followed, would Blockbuster still be in business?
 It’s anyone’s guess.
 But what we do know is that the inflexibility of Blockbuster’s leadership and their desire to put temporary profits over long-term vision cost the company everything.

 Trust and Strategy

 This is what you don’t want in your company.
 You need people in leadership who can see the longer play.
-They have the vision for where the market is headed, they can see where things are no longer working in the industry, and they can create strategies that will promote real growth and sustained success.
+They have a vision for where the market is headed, they can see where things are no longer working in the industry, and they can create strategies that will promote real growth and sustained success.

-Developing this kind of vision early in your employees is one component to maintaining strong company culture, especially when it comes to your leadership.
+Developing this kind of vision early in your employees is one component of maintaining strong company culture, especially when it comes to your leadership.
 Creating a team that knows how to see the long-term vision and understand their part within it will strengthen your team and make your leaders people your employees are more likely to trust.